-Figure 271: Dialog box to configure the
+Figure 271: Dialog box to configure the text to table conversion

 Table > Convert > Text to Table menu.
 In order for this command to work effectively, the starting text needs to have clear demarcation between what will become the columns of the table.
 Paragraph marks indicate the end of a row.